Soul food: Slave recipes

 A former slave named Wesley Jones from South Carolina gave a recipe to make a vinegar-based barbecue sauce using black and red peppers and vinegar.
 Wesley said slaves barbecued meats often, smoking and basting their meats with this homemade barbecue sauce; they would stay up all night slow cooking the meat.
 Other slave narratives described barbecuing as a preferred method of cooking because it added flavor and spice to food.
 Slaves barbecued their foods for special occasions and on their days off.
-Henry Bland,a former slave who lived in Georgia, said slaves had July 4 (Independence Day) off from work, allowing them to barbecue food, play ball games, wrestle, and play music.
+Henry Bland, a former slave who lived in Georgia, said slaves had July 4 (Independence Day) off from work, allowing them to barbecue food, play ball games, wrestle, and make music.

 A former slave named Callie Elder from Georgia said her grandfather cooked catfish with lard, salt, and pepper, and rolled the catfish in cornmeal before baking.
 Former slave Clara Davis from Alabama cooked catfish using tomatoes and potatoes or prepared baked catfish with a tomato gravy and sweet potatoes.
 Slaves in the South fried catfish in lard or other fats and seasoned their food with salt acquired from evaporated sea water.
 Enslaved people made use of fruits like apples and peaches that had been introduced to North America by European colonists.
 Some fruits, such as apples, were battered and deep fried in oil, fruit fritters were also fried, and peaches were stewed.
 Former slaves Mose King from Arkansas and Rose Williams from Texas described eating goat.
 Mary Minus Biddie was a former slave from Florida and said enslaved people cooked goat in a smokehouse.
 David Goodman Gullins was a former slave from Georgia and said they prepared barbecued goat.
 Goat is a traditional meat in West Africa and was commonly cooked and eaten in the American south by slaves.